-As the nation inaugurates a new president in the midst of economic crisis, the Roosevelt Library and Museum presents "Action, and Action Now" FDR's First 100 Days.
-This major special exhibition examines the beginning of the New Deal and the steps the Roosevelt administration took to address the human and financial crisis of 1933.
+"Action, and Action Now" FDR's First 100 Days opens March 4, 2008 at the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.
+This major special exhibition marks the seventy-fifth anniversary of Franklin Roosevelt's first inauguration and the beginning of the New Deal.
 It is an immersive experience, designed to evoke the desperation of the people in the midst of the Great Depression, followed by hope and energy as the nation rebuilds.
 The exhibit uses dramatic and historic audio-visuals, as well as rarely-seen documents, photographs, artifacts, and posters drawn from the archives of the Roosevelt Library and Museum.